A Singapore Government Agency WebsiteHow to identify

 Overview

-EMA collaborates with other government agencies and the industry to maximise solar deployment using innovative methods:
+EMA collaborates with other government agencies and the industry to maximise solar deployment.

-• SolarNova programme is a Whole-of-Government effort to aggregate demand for solar PV systems across government agencies.
+• SolarRoof and SolarNova programmes are Whole-of-Government efforts to aggregate demand for solar PV systems across government agencies.
 This includes installing the systems on the rooftops of HDB flats and public sector buildings.

 • With 122,000 solar panels spanning across a land area of about 45 football fields, the 60 megawatt-peak (MWp) Sembcorp Tengeh Floating Solar Farm is one of the world’s largest inland floating solar PV systems.

-• Floating solar PV systems could also be found at offshore spaces, such as Sunseap EDPR's 5 MWp solar farm at Woodlands.
+• Floating solar PV systems could also be found at offshore spaces, such as EDP Renewable's 5 MWp solar farm at Woodlands.
 The solar farm is expected to produce estimated 6,022,500 kilo-watt hours (kWh) of energy per year.

 • The SolarLand programme by JTC involves installing modular solar PV systems on temporary vacant land.
-These solar PV systems are currently found on Jurong Island and at Changi Business Park.
+These solar PV systems can be found in areas such as Jurong Island and at Changi Business Park.

 • Building Integrated Solar Photovoltaic (BIPV) refers to the seamless integration of solar PV systems into the design of buildings such as roofs, facades, and windows.
 They offer a sustainable and visually appealing solution for clean energy generation in buildings.

-• EMA is actively addressing constraints faced by owners or landlords with buildings under a master-sub scheme.
+• EMA is actively addressing constraints faced by owners or landlords with buildings under a master-sub scheme, such as exploring options to allows buildings under a master-sub setup to sell excess solar generated to the grid.

-• Currently, there are physical work-around solutions (e.g. to connect solar PV systems directly to a substation or connect a solar PV’s main switchboard to consumer’s main switchboard before connecting to the grid), which may be feasible for some buildings.
-Please refer to the terms and conditions for such solutions here.
+• Currently, there are physical workaround solutions (e.g. to connect solar PV systems directly to a substation or connect a solar PV’s main switchboard to consumer’s main switchboard before connecting to the grid), which may be feasible for some buildings.
+Please refer to SP Group’s terms and conditions for such solutions.

 • The current system design of SP Group’s billing system only permits payments to a single leasing company.
 However, if enhancements can be implemented, consumers will have the flexibility to engage multiple lessors.
 This will enable them to explore different technology options on their sites; and/or lease them from different entities.